-Students who were awarded Academic Fresh Start through another Texas public college or university may request TCC recognition of that agreement by completing a Right to an Academic Fresh Start agreement and presenting an official transcript from the awarding institution showing the beginning Academic Fresh Start term.
+Students who were awarded Academic Fresh Start through another Texas public college or university may request TCC recognize that agreement by completing a Right to an Academic Fresh Start Agreement and presenting an official transcript from the awarding institution showing the beginning Academic Fresh Start term.

-An applicant who chooses to exercise the Right to an Academic Fresh Start must meet all TCC admission/reactivation requirements and must submit official transcripts from all colleges or universities attended for credit courses.
+An applicant who chooses to exercise the Right to an Academic Fresh Start must meet all TCC admission/reactivation requirements and must submit official transcripts from all colleges or universities attended where credit courses were completed.